hzhou006/MonteCarloSimulation/README.md

 Description
-10% Best Case                       :   90th Percentile value among the 10,000 simulations
-10% Worst Case                     :  10th Percentile value among the 10,000 simulations.
+10% Best Case:   90th Percentile value among the 10,000 simulations 10% Worst Case:  10th Percentile value among the 10,000 simulations.

 Hint
 To test your results create an account with Personal Capital, add a manual portfolio and go to Investment Checkup and compare your results.

+How to run(Get the testing result):
+$mvn package